-The U. S. Fish and Wildlife Service announced today it is moving forward on a status review for the West Indian manatee following an evaluation of information submitted in support of a 2012 petition to reclassify the species, including its subspecies, the Florida manatee and Antillean manatee, from endangered to threatened.
+The U. S. Fish and Wildlife Service is moving forward on a status review for the West Indian manatee following an evaluation of information submitted in support of a 2012 petition to reclassify the species, including its subspecies, the Florida manatee and Antillean manatee, from endangered to threatened.

 The announcement, referred to as a 90-day substantial finding, marks the start of a more in depth status review and analysis required by the Endangered Species Act (ESA) to determine whether reclassification of the West Indian manatee is warranted.
 The Service also is electing to simultaneously conduct an updated five-year status review also required by the ESA.

 The Service is also seeking additional substantive data or other information from researchers, federal and state agencies, and the public regarding the West Indian manateefor use in conducting its reviews.
-The 60-day comment period for submitting this information is now open.
-In order to be consider in the 12-month review, this data and information must be received on or before September 2, 2014.
+The 60-day comment period closed at 11:59 PM, September 2, 2014.
 Comments and data received during the comment period are available for viewing and downloading at the Federal eRulemaking Portal [http://www.regulations.gov] search for Docket Number FWS-R4-ES-2014-0024, which is the docket number for this action.

 Federal Register Notice

 Threatened and Endangered Species: Critical habitat designation aids in focused conservation

 NOAA, FWS Establish Critical Habitat for Loggerhead Sea Turtles